privacybydesign/irma_sms_issuer/README.md

 $ utils/keygen.sh
 ```

-2. Update the config.sample.json configuration:
+2. Create the Java app configuration:
-Set the `sms_sender_address` inside `src/main/resources/config.sample.json` to match the Address displayed in the StartHere SMS Gateway app.
+Copy the file `src/main/resources/config.sample.json` to `src/main/resources/config.json` and set the `sms_sender_address` to match the Address displayed in the StartHere SMS Gateway app.
 For example:

 ```json
 {